jeanmlv/example4/README.md

 # example4

-Hi Raju, I’ve reviewed the POWER gap analysis based on the information you shared.
+Hi Raju, thanks for the review.
+I’ve reviewed the POWER gap analysis based on the information you shared.

-I highlighted in blue a few variables that you confirmed as available, but I couldn’t find them in the ADaM datasets currently available to me in Domino.
-I’m wondering if the datasets you reviewed might be more up to date than the versions I have access to.
+I highlighted in blue (column G) a few variables that you confirmed as available, but I couldn’t find them in the ADaM datasets currently available to me in Domino.
+I’m wondering if the datasets you reviewed might be more up to date than the versions I currently have access to.

 The variables highlighted in grey are the ones you confirmed were not collected for this trial.